-During the 2022 financial year the Board operated an Executive Committee, an Audit and Risk Committee and a People, Culture and Rewards Committee to assist the Board in the discharge of its responsibilities.
-The Executive Committee was disbanded on 28 June 2022.
+During the 2024 financial year the Board operated an Audit and Risk Committee and a People, Culture and Rewards Committee to assist the Board in the discharge of its responsibilities..
 All Directors have a standing invitation to attend the meetings of the Audit and Risk and People, Culture and Rewards Committees.
 The charters for these Committees are available on the National Pharmacies website under the Corporate Governance section.

-These Committees review matters on behalf of the Board and, subject to the terms of the relevant committee's charter:
+These Committees review matters on behalf of the Board and, subject to the terms of the relevant Committee's charter:

-- Where the Committee acts in an advisory capacity the Committee refers matters to the Board for consideration with a recommendation from the Committee: or - Where the Committee acts with delegated authority the Committee determines matters which it then reports to the Board.
+- Where the Committee acts in an advisory capacity the Committee refers matters to the Board for consideration with a recommendation from the Committee; or - Where the Committee acts with delegated authority the Committee determines matters which it then reports to the Board.